yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

 6.2 What Is PropTypes And DefaultProps ?
-> - A typechecking tool to make sure the data is valid, propTypes is only checked in development mode.
+> - PropTypes : A typechecking tool to make sure the data is valid, propTypes is only checked in development mode, Example : https://jsfiddle.net/yschen25/oahjbq81/.
-> - You can define default values for props by assigning defaultProps.
+> - DefaultProps : You can define default values for props by assigning defaultProps, Example : https://jsfiddle.net/yschen25/763g8Lqv/.
 <br/><br/>

 6.3 How To Solve Props Hell (Wrapper Hell) ?
 > - Redux.
-> - Function components + hook.
+> - Functional components + hook.

 <br/>